dcunited001/dcunited001.github.io/_drafts/great-people.md

 forward, in spite of hardship?
 What attributes contribute to the development of these qualities and behaviors?
 Why are these attributes important?

+What kinds of knowledge help us form and realize a vision?
+What knowledge catalyzes the development of such a vision?
+What inspires others to work with us?

 > Stay Hungry.
 >